0x71pp17/damn-vulnerable-defi_solutions_and_code_analysis/walkthroughs/NaiveReceiver.md

 ```

 ### Why it works
-1. Flash loans can be called on behalf of any receiver
+- Flash loans can be triggered by anyone on behalf of any receiver — the `flashLoan` function does not restrict who can initiate a loan.
-2. Receiver pays 1 ETH fee per loan without validation
+- The receiver pays a 1 ETH (WETH) fee for each loan, but it lacks access control or validation to prevent unauthorized or repeated calls.
-3. Multicall allows executing multiple operations in single transaction
+- `multicall` enables bundling multiple flash loan calls and a final `withdraw` into a single transaction, ensuring atomicity and efficiency.
-4. After draining receiver, we can withdraw pool funds to recovery address
+- By routing the `multicall` through the trusted `BasicForwarder`, we spoof the sender context so `_msgSender()` returns the pool owner, allowing the `withdraw` to succeed and transfer all pool funds to the recovery address.

-### Fix
+### Vulnerability Analysis
 **File:** `src/naive-receiver/NaiveReceiverPool.sol`
 **Vulnerable Code (lines ~76-85):**
 ```solidity